2018 World Cup Host Cities and Venues

 Although its dramatic history goes back over 750 years, the city of Kaliningrad was largely destroyed during World War Two.
 It was promptly rebuilt and played an important part in the Cold War.
 As a result, the architecture is an interesting mix of old and new with the oldest building dating back to the 13th century.
-The city of over 430,000 is rich in culture with a number of museums and theatres.
+The city of almost 460,000 is rich in culture with a number of museums and theatres.
 Its appeal extends to nature lovers as well, as the region has plenty of pristine beaches and untouched forests.
 Its location just south of Lithuania on an inlet of the Baltic Sea results in a mild climate, with June and July conveniently being the best time to visit.

 Kazan is a lively university city (population 1.3 million) with one of the highest standards of living in Russia, In fact, it could be considered one of the most widely appealing cities on the World Cup schedule in 2018.
 Tourism here is on the rise with plenty to see from historical buildings (Kazan recently celebrated its millennium) to live opera or ballet to trendy restaurants and boutiques.
 As one of Russia’s sports capitals, it’s a fantastic city to spend time in during the World Cup.